filamentphp/filament/packages/actions/docs/06-prebuilt-actions/09-export.md

  */
 public function getJobBackoff(): int | array | null
 {
-    return 60;
+    return [60, 120, 300, 600];
 }
 ```

-If you'd like to customize the backoff strategy that is applied to jobs of a certain exporter, you may override this method in your exporter class.
 You can read more about job backoff, including how to configure exponential backoffs, in the [Laravel docs](https://laravel.com/docs/queues#dealing-with-failed-jobs).

 ### Customizing the export job tags